Study collection

 - Baseline, 4 weeks, 8 weeks

-- Instrumental skin analyses: moisture (corneometer), elasticity (cutometer), wrinkle depth (replica technique), skin roughness & skin density
+- Instrumental skin analyses: moisture (Corneometer), elasticity (Cutometer), wrinkle depth (replica technique), skin roughness & skin density

-- Subjective evaluation through satisfaction questionnaires
+- Subjective assessment via satisfaction questionnaires

 Results: